Jama Mosque, Jaunpur: Under the British

 The Jama Mosque as well as other elements of Jaunpur's architecture were reinterpreted under British rule.
 In 1783, William Hodges made a sketch of the entrance of the mosque, published in his book Select Views in India.
-Hodges was influenced by the Picturesque school of painters that focused on the importance of ruins and numerous paintings focused on ruins surrounded by nature.
+Hodges was influenced by the picturesque school of painters that focused on the importance of ruins and numerous paintings focused on ruins surrounded by nature.

 Within the Indian context this focus on ruins contributed to a portrayal of India as a civilization in decline.
-Michael S. Dodson argues that while the Picturesque painters used this theme to speculate about the impermanence of the British Empire a latent aspect of the identification of India with ruin was the idea that the colonial government should take charge of restoration.
+Michael S. Dodson argues that while the picturesque painters used this theme to speculate about the impermanence of the British Empire a latent aspect of the identification of India with ruin was the idea that the colonial government should take charge of restoration.
 This second idea gained in prominence as the colonial government carried out numerous surveys of India such as those of the Architectural Survey of India (ASI).
 The latter was carried out a detailed survey by Albert Führer on Jaunpur's architecture, including the Jama Mosque.
 This trend, according to Dodson, culminated in George Curzon's passing of the Ancient Monuments Preservation Act 1904 which included the Jama Mosque under its jurisdiction in 1919 but did not include other, less monumental works.

+At that time, there was no daytime adhan in Jaunpur, it could only be heard with the rising and setting of the sun.
+Karamat Ali Jaunpuri reformed this un-Islamic ritual and with great effort issued adhan in Jaunpur's mosques.
+There were also concerns behind the management of the historic Jama Mosque.
+Instead of adhan and prayers, this mosque was used for worldly gatherings like baraat, clubbing and marriage ceremonies regardless oreligion.
+Cattle were also tied in some parts of the Jama Mosque.
+It continued for many years after until Jaunpuri managed to re-establish the five daily prayers at the mosque.
+Similarly, after Jama Masjid Jaunpur, he started a series of Friday sermons which continued for many years after his death.
+Due to his preaching efforts, attempts were made to kill him several times but he escaped due to his skill in martial arts.